 Seattle outdoor and nature-oriented preschools

-Tiny Trees Preschool; six locations in Seattle parks, with more slated to open
+Tiny Trees Preschool; four locations in Seattle parks, with more slated to open

-Tiny Trees Preschool, an innovative model that combines affordability and nature orientation, is opening six locations in summer/fall of 2016.
+Tiny Trees Preschool, an innovative model that combines affordability and nature orientation, opened in four Seattle parks locations in summer/fall of 2016.
 Locations and schedules were steered by feedback from interested parents.
-At Tiny Trees, kids age 3 to 5 will spend four hours outdoors in either a morning or afternoon class.
+At Tiny Trees, kids age 3 to 5 spend four hours outdoors in either a morning or afternoon class.
 Tiny Trees is working with the City of Seattle to create options for working parents such as partnering with aftercare programs to cover a full workday, and getting into the Seattle Preschool Program to provide free care for qualifying families; more locations are slated to open in the fall of 2017, and rates are 10–40 percent below market rates.

 Bloom and Grow Preschool at Anna's Little Farm; Columbia City, Seattle